Rockypocky77/ChancifySATPrep/sat18.md

 The passage primarily explores the narrator's experience of

-A) home renovation projects and property improvements
+A) home improvement initiatives and property enhancement projects that involve physical modifications to living spaces.

-B) adjusting to family changes after a remarriage
+B) navigating the emotional and practical adjustments required when family structures change through parental remarriage and the introduction of new household members.

-C) conflicts about schoolwork and academic disagreements
+C) disagreements and tensions related to academic responsibilities, homework completion, and educational expectations within the family.

-D) financial struggles and economic difficulties
+D) economic challenges and financial hardships that create stress and limit resources available to the household.

 The father calling the move "an upgrade" suggests

-A) he is focused only on better lighting and physical improvements
+A) his attention is exclusively directed toward practical improvements like enhanced illumination and physical space enhancements without considering other factors.

-B) he is honestly unaware of his child's feelings and emotional responses
+B) he genuinely lacks awareness of his child's emotional experience and fails to recognize the psychological impact of the transition.

-C) he is trying to frame a disruptive change in a positive way
+C) he is attempting to present a potentially unsettling or disruptive change in a favorable light, emphasizing positive aspects to minimize negative perceptions.

-D) he plans to move houses soon
+D) he intends to relocate to a different residence in the near future, making the current move temporary.

 The narrator's reaction to Lena at the door ("I almost told her to go back… Instead, I shifted over") reveals

-A) complete enthusiasm about Lena
+A) unreserved excitement and positive feelings toward Lena, with no reservations or hesitations about their relationship.

-B) a mixture of reluctance and growing openness
+B) a complex combination of initial resistance or hesitation alongside emerging willingness to accommodate and connect with Lena.

 C) indifference toward Lena